Frankie Edgar: Move to featherweight division

 On the August 21, 2012, edition of UFC Tonight it was revealed that Edgar had announced his intentions to move to the featherweight division.

-Edgar was briefly linked to a December 2012 bout with Ricardo Lamas, but it was scrapped after Edgar replaced the injured Erik Koch to face champion José Aldo on October 13, 2012, at UFC 153 On September 11, Aldo pulled out of the match with a foot injury.
+Edgar was briefly linked to a December 2012 bout with Ricardo Lamas, but it was scrapped after Edgar replaced the injured Erik Koch to face champion José Aldo for the UFC Featherweight Championship on October 13, 2012, at UFC 153 On September 11, Aldo pulled out of the match with a foot injury.

 The bout with Aldo was rescheduled for UFC 156, where Edgar lost to Aldo via a unanimous decision.
 Both men earned Fight of the Night honors for their performances.

 Edgar faced Charles Oliveira on July 6, 2013, at UFC 162 in his first non-title bout since 2009.
 Edgar won via unanimous decision snapping his three fight losing streak.
 Both fighters received Fight of the Night honors.

 On September 11, 2013, the UFC announced during UFC Tonight, that Edgar would coach against former two-time opponent, B.J.
 Penn for the 19th season of The Ultimate Fighter.
 The season aired on Fox Sports 1, and the two coaches faced each other for the third time on July 6, 2014, at The Ultimate Fighter 19 Finale.
 Edgar won the one-sided bout by TKO in the third round.

 Edgar next faced Cub Swanson on November 22, 2014, at UFC Fight Night 57.
 Edgar dominated the fight and finished Swanson in the fifth round via submission with only 4 seconds left in the fight.
 The win also earned Edgar his first Performance of the Night bonus award.

 A long speculated "superfight" with former WEC Featherweight Champion Urijah Faber took place on May 16, 2015, at UFC Fight Night 66.
 After speculation as to what weight class the bout was to be contested, either Featherweight, Bantamweight or at a catchweight of somewhere in between, it was announced that the bout would be contested at Featherweight.
 Edgar won the fight via unanimous decision.

 Edgar faced Chad Mendes on December 11, 2015, at The Ultimate Fighter 22 Finale.
 Edgar won the fight by knockout in the first round.
 The win also earned Edgar his second Performance of the Night bonus award.